 If you are looking for something unique try making homemade gifts in a jar for Christmas.
 I’ve made four homemade food gift recipes below to show you what’s possible and hopefully this will provide you with a little inspiration.

-Candies and treats always look good when placed in a fancy jar and decorated with a ribbon, but if you’re looking for something a little more unique how about filling the jar with layer after layer of contrasting dry ingredients in which to make a treat when needed.
+- Candies and treats always look good, as you can see below when placed in a fancy jar and decorated with a ribbon they make a nice gift, but if you’re looking for something a little more unique how about filling the jar with layer after layer of contrasting dry ingredients in which to make a treat when needed, more on this below.

-These homemade food gifts allow people to make their own Christmas goodies, at their leisure, and until then they have a good-looking homemade christmas food gift to display on their counter or as part of a centerpiece.
+- Homemade food gifts allow people to make their own Christmas goodies, at their leisure, and until then they have a good-looking homemade Christmas food gift to display on their counter or as part of a centerpiece.